Updated: Jun 11

 So what is the key takeaway?

-In today’s world it is incumbent on you to build your retirement nest egg therefore, you can use the rule of 72 as a base calculation; however, in order to achieve your investment goals, you need to invest on a regular basis.
+In today’s world it is incumbent on you to build your retirement nest egg therefore, you can use the rule of 72 as a base calculation; however, in order to achieve your investment goals, you need to invest on a regular basis and protect your money

 Also keep in mind, historically, the stock market always increases in value.
 So if you can invest, then invest regularly and your over time nest egg will continue to grow.